-At Grade 1 the test is four bars long and the candidate will have 30 seconds preparation time.
-The test is in the form of a notated one bar groove that should be developed and a one bar fill.
+At Grade 1, candidates have the choice of playing a lead line or rhythm (chord) line.
+The test is four bars long and candidates will have 30 seconds preparation time.
 The examiner will offer the metronome as a guide throughout this time.
-The candidate will then have a complete practice run through with the backing track and then on the repeat, the test will be examined.
+Candidates will then have a complete practice run through with the backing track, and then on the repeat the test will be examined.

-There are two tests: Fill Playback & recognition and Groove recall.
+There are two tests: Melodic Recall and Rhythmic Recall.